by Happy Traum

 Bluegrass music is a direct descendant of the old-time string band tradition, which in turn developed out of southern mountain dance music and songs.
 The southern mountains have been a vast repository of traditional music since the 17th century when the hills were first settled by English, Scottish, and Irish immigrants who brought with them their incredibly rich ballad and song tradition.
 Isolated in the hills for generations, the music flourished almost unchanged until the early part of the twentieth century when the mountains became accessible to outside influence, making possible an exchange of musical (and other) ideas.
 Mountain music held on and grew despite the pressures from more socially acceptable forms of popular music, and although some change did occur, the rural people of the south and other parts of the country clung tenaciously to the music which has become one of the most valuable contributions to American culture.

 That chapter was such a good fit with our outline and goals for this webstie that we wanted to reprint it here.
-Our thanks go to Happy Traum for permission to share this great article with you.
+We would like to thank Happy Traum for his permission to share this great article with you.
 Be sure to visit his web site at Homespun Tapes for video, DVD and CD instruction in bluegrass guitar and many other styles by top players in the field.

 When it finally emerged from its isolation, the music took on a new character.
 The Black music of the rural south was the other powerfully influential cultural development, with its blues shouters, guitar pickers, jug bands, minstrel shows, and of course, the new jazz combos of the day.
 It was at least partly through this influence that the primarily unaccompanied vocal music started to take on the instrumental qualities as we know them today.